webfactorycuba/yii2_advanced_api/README.md

 2. Init the configurations file running the command `php init`, then choose the environment dev or prod and generate the config files

-3. Pleas create your database and configure the params in `common/config/main-local.php`
+3. Please create your database and configure the params in `common/config/main-local.php`

 4. Run the migrations using `php yii migrate`